 Under the data protection laws, we're a "data controller".
 This means that we're responsible for deciding how we hold and use personal information about you.

 Please make sure you read this notice.
 We might also need to send you other privacy notices from time to time and it's important you read those too.
 We want you to be aware of how and why we're using your information.
-We can update this notice at any time and would send you a new one if the changes were substantial.
+We keep this privacy notice under regular review to ensure it is up to date and accurate and would communicate with you if the changes were substantial.